The Effect of Stellar Contamination on Low-resolution Transmission Spectroscopy: Needs Identified by NASA's Exoplanet Exploration Program Study Analysis Group 21: Future Complementary Observations

 The number of targets that can be accurately mapped using interferometric imaging is still limited to a handful of bright, nearby stars that have angular diameters of about 2.0\,mas or larger.
 The technique, however, importantly opens a new parameter space that is not accessible using Doppler or light-curve inversion imaging: cool, aged, main-sequence stars.
 Due to their slow rotation, Doppler imaging cannot be used to image these stars.
 Cool, nearby, main-sequence stars include some exoplanet hosts, like $\epsilon$\,Eridani.

 New exciting discoveries are made with each new image obtained of stellar surfaces.
 Future advances in interferometric imaging can be made by: increasing the number of telescope that are combined to improve the image fidelity, moving towards shorter wavelengths to obtain higher angular resolution, and increasing the length of the longest baselines to obtain higher angular resolution.
-Many of these aspects will be addressed, for example, by the Visible Imaging System for Interferometric Observations \citep[VISION; ][]{Garcia2016} instrument at the upgraded Navy Precision Optical Interferometer \citep[NPOI;][]{vanBelle2020} and the Stellar Parameters and Images with a Cophased Array \citep[SPICA;][]{Pannetier2020} at Center for High Angular Resolution Astronomy Array \citep[CHARA Array;][]{tenBrummelaar2005}.
+Many of these aspects will be addressed, for example, by the Visible Imaging System for Interferometric Observations \citep[VISION; ][]{Garcia2016} instrument at the upgraded Navy Precision Optical Interferometer \citep[NPOI;][]{vanBelle2020} and the Stellar Parameters and Images with a Cophased Array \citep[SPICA;][]{Pannetier2020} at the CHARA Array \citep{tenBrummelaar2005}.

 Because the light detected with long-baseline optical interferometers must be combined at the telescopes, there are physical limitations to the size of ground-based interferometers.
 While efforts are being made to investigate kilometer baselines \citep[e.g.,][]{Monnier2018}, space-based interferometers \citep[e.g.,][]{Monnier2018,vanBelle2020b} could alleviate some of the constraints on ground-based optical interferometers, allowing for increased resolution and increased targets.